HelmholtzAI-Consultants-Munich/fg-clustering/README.md

 **📢 New!
 Forest-Guided Clustering is now on arXiv**

-We’ve published a detailed description of the method, its theoretical foundations, and practical applications in our [preprint on arXiv](https://doi.org/10.48550/arXiv.2507.19455).
+Please see our paper [Forest-Guided Clustering - Shedding Light into the Random Forest Black Box](https://doi.org/10.48550/arXiv.2507.19455) for a detailed description of the method, its theoretical foundations, and practical applications.
 Check it out to learn more about how FGC reveals structure in your Random Forest models!

 **Prefer a visual walkthrough?**
 Watch our short introduction video by clicking below: